Flenzil/PageMaker/README.md

 - Automatically download card images from `.xml` data.
 - Automatically arranges cards into a grid on standard paper sizes (e.g A4, B5, C3 etc.)
 - Supports double sided cards and can optionally include generic back on every card.
+- Limited support for cards from other sources - just pop them into the images folder.
 - Outputs pages into .jpg image files.
 - Flexible page layout; allows you to control the spacing, margins, bleed and image brightness.